rxseven/gyararii/README.md

 - Node, Express, Cloudinary
 - Lodash, CORS, .ENV

-> Note: REST API for Gyararii can be found in [this repository](https://github.com/rxseven/gyararii-api).
+> Note: REST API for Gyararī can be found in [this repository](https://github.com/rxseven/gyararii-api).

 [Back to top](#table-of-contents)